 • Does the hotel have a safe for storing valuables?

-On 15 February 1999, Cary Stayner, a repairman at a motel near California’s Yosemite National Park, noticed three guests he considered easy prey.
+On 15 February 1999, serial killer Cary Stayner, a repairman at a motel near California’s Yosemite National Park, noticed three guests he considered easy prey.
 Carrying his toolbox, he knocked on the door of Carole Sund, her teenage daughter, Juli, and teenage family guest Silvina Pelosso claiming he needed to fix a leaking pipe.
 Through her locked door, Carole Sund told him there was no leak in the bathroom and refused to open the door.
 But finally she peered out the peephole, saw his uniform and toolbox, and with a sigh of relief, let him in.
 He disappeared into the bathroom and returned a moment later with a handgun, ordering the three to bind each other – whereupon he tortured, raped, and murdered them.
+Upon his arrest, he confessed.

 Motels, loosely defined, have hallways and room doors on the outside of the building while hotels' are inside.
 For security, try to get a motel room close to the office and on the second story.